eduardedwin/eduardedwin.github.io-excursion/README.md

 This is a mock product webpage called Excursion, an upcoming app mobile vide app that helps users record and share their experiences.

-This webpage is intended to apply the HTML and CSS knowledge I learned at Codecademy to create a product webpage solely for sample project purpose and not as a real-world webpage.
+NOTE: This is not a real-world webpage and is only a sample project that shows the level of HTML and CSS skills that I have learned so far in Codecademy.
+This is not a real webpage!